muratkeremozcan/books/aws/Testing-serverless-apps/README.md

 You may also have cases you are hitting external apis with side effects.
 Assume you have a step function, and you do not want to cause a side effect with e2e.
 You also do not want to use SFNLocal because the coverage is weak.

 Check out [APIDOG](https://apidog.com/?utm_source=google_search&utm_medium=g&utm_campaign=18544428894&utm_content=141031187734&utm_term=apidog&gad=1&gclid=Cj0KCQjwgLOiBhC7ARIsAIeetVDIA1DgNNOXhpMVpV3vJVVn6ugP7jjW0u4zxzj3dWukDnrjHoA1ApQaAmLlEALw_wcB) and [ngrok](https://ngrok.com/).
 In `ch04-08-test-step-functions-mockExternalAPI-ngrok` we use ngrok to mock the api.
-The lambda used with an argument to `overridePaypalUrl` which changes the baseUrl to a custom locally served webserver, and in the tests things are mocked this way.
+The lambda is used with an argument to `overridePaypalUrl` which changes the baseUrl to a custom locally served webserver, and in the tests things are mocked this way.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/b4xmwz16bl4q0er5pci7.png)